-Jon leaves behind his family: Sandy, his wife, and Jesse, his son.
-I know they’re feeling the loss tonight and we express our sincere condolences for the loss of a loved husband and father.
+Jon leaves behind his family: wife Sandy and son Jesse.
+I know they’re feeling his loss tonight and we express our sincere condolences for the departure of a loved husband and father.
 I recently lost my father too, but was comforted by the knowledge that he had lived life the way he wanted and had realized many of his dreams.
 I hope Sandy and Jesse can be comforted by the knowledge that Jon, too, lived out most of his dreams.

 But his passing is more than the passing of a friend; it’s also the passing of an era of our lives.

 Our karting and racing years were rich in friendship, learning, and competition, and I’m so glad that we pursued it with such passion.
-That was 40 years ago and it’s already gone and written into our personal histories.
+But that was 40 years ago.
+Today, the events live only in our memories.

-Several people have mentioned that it drives home to them the fragility of life and how quickly it all can change.
-Another former karter mentioned to me that, a while ago, Jon had invited him by but that he had never gone, and now he felt bad about it.
-Jon had also invited me by whenever I was next up to Ottawa.
-And I, too, never made it – a lost and unrecoverable opportunity.
+Several people have mentioned that it brought home to them the fragility of life and how quickly everything can change.
+One former karter told me that Jon had invited him over to visit but that he had never gone and now he felt bad about it.
+Jon had also invited me over when I was next in Ottawa and I too never made it — a lost and unrecoverable opportunity.

 Peace my friend; peace to you and your family.